sqz269/tlmc-etl/STEPS.md

     - Upon completion, the script outputs a file named `InfoCollecto/AlbumInfo/output/disc_manual_checker.output.json`.
 Review this file to:
         - Correct any instances of `disc_numbers: -1` to the appropriate disc number.
 The script defaults to -1 when it can't determine the number from the file name.
         - Optionally, add descriptive names to each disc, based off it's directory name

+### 2. Information Extraction Phase 1

+This process transforms an unstructured directory of album tracks into a structured JSON format.
+The goal is to organize and identify tracks, discs, and associated assets for easier access during information extraction.

+#### Important Notices

+- _**Manual Intervention**_: The tutomated processes may not accurately organize all tracks due to non-standard file naming or missing files.
+Refer to the Execution section for detailed instructions on manual review.

+#### Prerequisites

+- N/A

+#### Preparation

+- N/A

+#### Exectuion

+1. Run `InfoCollector\AlbumInfo\info_scanner_ph1.py` to initiate the first phase of information extraction.
+This script scans the album directory, categorizes content, and generates a preliminary JSON structure for each album.
+2. Review all documents that is flagged with `"NeedsManualReview": true`.
+Correct any issues with file or directory structures as needed.
+See field `"NeedsManualReviewReason": []` for potential issues.
+3. If certain albums are incomplete or missing files that can't be fixed, you may skip these files.
+4. After making corrections, rerun the `info_scanner_ph1.py` script.
+Repeat this process as many times as necessary (Some albums ).